Capta1nRaj/youtube-clone/README.md

 4. Responsive Website.
 5. Added Dropdown Menu On Channel Icon.

-To Add:-
+02-05-2022:-

-1. Video Player Page.
+1. Shifted All The Video Sections code to videos-section.js.
-2. Suggest Something New For Me As A Begninner In HTML, CSS, and JavaScript.
+2. This will reuse the code multiple times, for more information, read let uploaded_videos, and function videosSectionRender() in videos-section.js.